Gmuma/FAQ-Backend-assignment--Gm.umamaheswaraRao/README.md

 #                                                          **FAQ assignment by GM.
-Umamaheswara Rao **
+Umamaheswara Rao**
-This project is part of an assessment for **BHARATFD**.
+This project is part of an assessment for **FAQ assignment by GM.
+Umamaheswara Rao**.
 It is a simple FAQ management system built using **Node.js, Express.js, and Google Translate API**, with data stored in a local JSON file.
 The system allows users to create FAQs, fetch them, and retrieve translated versions in **Hindi** and **Bengali**.

 ---